nginxinc/nginx-wiki/source/modules/redis2.rst

 :Context: *location, location if*

 Specify ``N`` commands in the ``QUERIES`` argument.
-Both the ``N`` and ``QUERIES`` arguments can take Nginx variables.
+Both the ``N`` and ``QUERIES`` arguments can take NGINX variables.

 Here's some examples: